containers/podman/docs/source/markdown/options/cidfile.write.md

 ####> are applicable to all of those.
 #### **--cidfile**=*file*

 Write the container ID to *file*.
-The file will be removed along with the container.
+The file is removed along with the container.